Alan Booth: Biography

 Booth was born in Leytonstone, London, and studied drama at Leyton County High School for Boys.
-While he was still at school he formed and directed the Leyton Youth Theatre Company, for which Leyton District Council provided a grant and free use of public buildings for performances, including productions of Hamlet and Othello.
+While he was still at school he formed and directed the Leyton Youth Theatre Company, for which Leyton Borough Council provided a grant and free use of public buildings for performances, including productions of Hamlet and Othello.

 Booth studied drama at the University of Birmingham, where he became a prominent member of its Guild Theatre Group (GTG).
 Among the plays he directed for the GTG were Hamlet (First Quarto), done in Booth's version of Noh style, and his own translation of Racine's Phèdre, set in a samurai milieu.
 He also directed an open-air production of Marlowe's Faustus in Cannon Hill Park.
 He was a regular contributor to Mermaid, the university's magazine of students' verse, and won the Birmingham Posts Annual Poetry Prize.

 In 1970 Booth moved to Japan to study Noh theatre, but soon began writing.
 For the next 20 years he lived in Tokyo and worked for the Macmillan Press, and as a film reviewer for the Asahi Evening News.
 He also appeared in the BBC Learning Zone programme Japanese Language and People, episode 6, "On the Road", in which he was interviewed about aspects of life in Japan.

 Alan Booth died of colon cancer in 1993, leaving his second wife, Su-chzeng Ong, and their daughter, actress Mirai Booth-Ong.